saxenism/safu-zk/README.md

     + Prover adds the missing X and Y to complete the false proof π
     + Verifier accepts the false proof π as valid, because we started off with a valid proof.
 What we did is simply retrofitted the two values.

-9. That's it.
+4. That's it.
 That was the exploit.
 Key Takeaways:
     + FS challenges must depend on the entire transcripts
     + PLEASE follow the protocol

+### FS Security B2: Weak Fiat Shamir Attacks